 ARTICLE IV.
-RELEVANCY AND ITS LIMITS Rule 401.
-Definition of "Relevant Evidence" ARTICLE IV.
-RELEVANCY AND ITS LIMITS Rule 401 - Definition of Relevant Evidence "Relevant evidence" means evidence having any tendency to make the existence of any fact that is of consequence to the determination of the action more probable or less probable than it would be without the evidence.
-Evidence is relevant if it has any tendency to make more or less probable the existence of a fact that is of consequence in determining the action.
+RELEVANCY AND ITS LIMITS

+ARTICLE IV.
+RELEVANCY AND ITS LIMITS

+Rule 401.
+Definition of "Relevant Evidence"

+"Relevant evidence" means evidence having any tendency to make the existence of any fact that is of consequence to the determination of the action more probable or less probable than it would be without the evidence.